chethan2kumar/SplunkArchitect/Splunk-Components-Quick-Reference.md

 2. In the Distributed environment group, click Distributed search
 3.

-	The message appears, "You must restart Splunk for the search node to become active.
-You can restart Splunk from Server Controls."

-7. Click Go to Server Controls.
-This takes you to the Settings page where you can initiate the restart.

 8. After the restart, log back into the search head and return to the Clustering page in Splunk Web.
 This time, you see the search head's clustering dashboard.